GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv2/single_purpose/index.md

 All Chrome settings changed by an extension will be reverted when that extension is disabled.

 ## 11.)
-Will users’ existing homepage, search provider or startup pages be affected by the introduction of the Settings Override API? {: #eleven }
+Will users' existing homepage, search provider or startup pages be affected by the introduction of the Settings Override API? {: #eleven }

-No. A user’s existing homepage, search provider or startup settings will remain unchanged by the introduction of Settings Override API.
+No. A user's existing homepage, search provider or startup settings will remain unchanged by the introduction of Settings Override API.
 Following the launch of the Settings Override API, only extensions can programmatically change these settings and only through the Settings Override API.